 Today, probiotics are found in a wide range of food products, and probiotic supplements can be easily purchased.
 But what does the scientific evidence say about the claimed health benefits of probiotics?

-First, there is good evidence that probiotics can help manage and treat irritable bowel syndrome (IBS) – a chronic gastrointestinal disorder characterized by abdominal pain, diarrhea, constipation, bloating, and cramping.
-(Some of these symptoms mirror the symptoms of a food sensitivity, so if you don’t have IBS but still experience symptoms like these, consider testing for food sensitivity with EverlyWell’s At Home Food Sensitivity Test.)
+First, the American College of Gastroenterology suggests the use of probiotics for managing symptoms of irritable bowel syndrome (IBS).
+(Some of these symptoms mirror the symptoms of a food sensitivity, so if you don’t have IBS but still experience symptoms like these, learn more about the Everlywell Food Sensitivity Test.)

 Much research indicates that people afflicted with IBS have a different composition of bacteria in their intestine than healthy people do, which points to the possibility that IBS symptoms are partially caused by “gut bacteria.”
 So scientists have wondered if probiotics – helpful bacteria – could help treat IBS by eliminating harmful bacteria in the gut.